 - It’s important to show interest in both the position and the organization.
 When an interviewer asks, “Why do you want to work here?”, your answer should demonstrate a good understanding of the position as well as the organization's values and culture.

-- In addition to using web resources like Reference USA to research employers, you can also use BRUnet to speak to Brown alum that work in the career field you’re targeting or – sometimes – the specific employer with whom you’re interviewing.
+- BRUnet is a great web resource to use to speak to Brown alum that work in the career field you’re targeting or – sometimes – the specific employer with whom you’re interviewing.

 Think About What you Have to Offer